wexnertantx/WCAG-checker/README.md

 `python3 main.py https://github.com `

 # API considerations
 - List of considerations for using:
 - Spacy - no need for an API key
 - ImageHash - no need for an API key
-- Google Cloud Vision - requires API key
+- Google Cloud Vision - requires API key (Google API Key)
-- Detect Language API -  requires API key
+- Detect Language API -  requires API key (https://detectlanguage.com/)